In the world of long-distance travel, having the best solar generator for your RV can really come in handy.

 - Cons: Very heavy, low discharge rates, low recharge cycles

-Finally, in 1991 a team led by Yoshio Nishi, invented the first commercial use lithium-ion battery.
+Finally, in 1991 a team led by Yoshio Nishi invented the first commercial-used lithium-ion battery.

 Lithium-ion batteries have many advantages over lead-acid.
 Typically they weigh considerably less than lead-acid and have a much higher energy density.

-Additionally, lithium-ion can accept a faster rate of current, thus they charge much fatser than lead-acid.
+Additionally, lithium-ion can accept a faster rate of current, therefore they charge much faster than lead-acid.